Magesh8303/Angular-8/first-app/README.md

 In this application customized root app added in app.compoent.html.

-When we try to creating new application in angular,It must included an top root component in every application.
+When we try to creating new application in angular,It must included an root component in every application.
-Once Application initilization compeleted.There is lot file in folder and there is one html file called index.html.
+Once Application initilization compeletion,There is lot file in application folder and there is one html file called index.html.
-In this index.html is a top of root html file.I want customize the root html file then,we have 2 options.
+In this index.html is a top of root html file for every angular application.I want customize this root html file.There is 2 options to customizing the html file.

 1.We can modified the app.component.html file.
 2.We can modified the @selector in app.component.html file and add newly added compoent name in this.